zhenyasav/meteor-react-router-ssr/README.md

 #### serverOptions (optional)
 The additional arguments you would like to give to the `<Router />` component on the server.

+## Server-side cookies
+Also brings `ReactCookie` to work with cookie both server-side and client-side.
+Cookies modified on the server are sent to the client.
+You can use `ReactCookie.save` and `ReactCookie.load`.<br />
+See the [react-cookie readme](https://github.com/eXon/react-cookie) for more informations.

 ## Example
 ```javascript
 const {Route} = ReactRouter;